ibm-cloud-docs/openwhisk/prep.md

   * The executable receives a single argument from the command line.
 This argument is a string serialization of the JSON object that represents the arguments to the action.
   * The program can log to `stdout` or `stderr`.
   * By convention, the last line of output must be a <ph class="ignoreSpelling">stringified</ph> JSON object, which represents the result of the action.
-  For more information about constructing Dockerfiles, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
+  For more information about constructing Dockerfiles, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/){: external}.

 4. Build the Docker image and upload it using a supplied script.
     1. Log in to Docker.